 Montenegro is known as a destination with a perfect balance of natural beauty and rich culture.
-This country is where you can find pristine beaches as well as dramatic mountain peaks making it a great destination for vacationers and adventure lovers.
+This country is where you find pristine beaches as well as dramatic mountain peaks making it a great destination for vacationers and adventure lovers.
 This Montenegro itinerary will ensure you enjoy the best parts of the country to their fullest.

 I quickly fell in love with the country as soon as I stepped into it, and after multiple trips back, I still can’t get over how truly beautiful this small country is.
 So, whether you have a week or two to check out all the beauty, this Montenegro itinerary is tailor-made to make sure you can really make the most of the time available.